Verify that Docker works by opening a terminal (PowerShell or CMD on Windows) and running:

 Find Saint-Malo on the map and select InterHop.

-On the right side of the screen, you will see the homepage of InterHop’s shared content: plugins and datasets are among the offerings.
+You will see on the right side of the screen the home page of InterHop’s shared content: we can see that plugins and datasets are offered, among other things.

-To access the details of this shared content, click the “Show content” button at the bottom of the page.
+To access the details of this shared content, click on the “View Content” button at the bottom of the page.

-We want to download the data for the “MIMIC-IV demo set”.
+We want to download the data from the “MIMIC-IV demo set” dataset.

-So, click on the “Datasets” tab at the top right of the screen, then click on the widget corresponding to our dataset.
+So we will click on the “Datasets” tab, at the top right of the screen, then click on the widget that corresponds to our dataset.

-All that remains is to click on “Install”, and there you have it, the dataset (or at least its code) is installed!
+All that’s left is to click on “Install”, and that’s it, the dataset (at least its code) is installed!

-No, no data is downloaded during the installation of a dataset.
+No, no data is downloaded when installing a dataset.

-Health data, which is sensitive data, must be handled within a specific regulatory framework.
+Health data, which is sensitive data, must be handled within a very specific regulatory framework.

-Here, we have downloaded the code that allows access to the data, not the data itself.
+Here, we have downloaded the code that allows access to the data, and not the data itself.

-In this case, the data is anonymized, and therefore not subject to GDPR.
-That’s why this code can, without any authentication, download data from the 100-patient MIMIC-IV test database.
+It happens that in our case, this is anonymized data, and therefore not subject to GDPR.
+This is why this code can, without any authentication, download the data of the 100 patients from the MIMIC-IV test database.

 You can read this article for more information about the MIMIC database.